 Denise, Patrick’s wife, feels like her life has been taken over by her husband’s OCD.
 She feels trapped in a marriage that makes her constantly jump through hoops to cater to Patrick’s irrational fears.
 Both Patrick and Denise feel lonely.
 Their grown kids only visit them infrequently, and they don’t stay very long.
 They can only take so much of Dad’s OCD.
 Besides, Denise gets so tired of listening to family members complain about Patrick and the way she accommodates his compulsions.

 Patrick and Denise have few friends because they are both embarrassed by Patrick’s unstoppable rituals and compulsions.
+OCD impacts relationships of all kinds.
+But there is so much hope, if only Patrick could muster the courage to start therapy and learn how to ween himself off his compulsions through exposure therapy.

 Generalized Anxiety Disorder (GAD)